lsst-sqre/gafaelfawr/docs/configuration.rst

     ``iss`` (required)
         The value to use for the ``iss`` claim in issued JWTs.
         Should support either the ``/.well-known/openid-configuration`` or ``/.well-known/jwks.json`` routes to get public key information.
-        JWT Authorizer will provide the ``/.well-known/jwks.json`` route internally.
+        Gafaelfawr will provide the ``/.well-known/jwks.json`` route internally.

     ``key_id`` (required)
         JWT ``kid`` to use when signing tokens.